What are the “Hash Functions”?

 How do Hash Functions work:

-Hash functions are commonly used data structures in computing systems for tasks, such as checking the integrity of messages and authenticating information.
-While they are considered cryptographically "weak" because they can be solved in polynomial time, they are not easily decipherable.
+Developers commonly use hash functions as data structures in computing systems to perform tasks like checking message integrity and authenticating information.
+While considered cryptographically “weak” because miners can solve them in polynomial time, hash functions are not easily decipherable.

 Cryptographic hash functions add security features to typical hash functions, making it more difficult to detect the contents of a message or information about recipients and senders.